klaxit/open-carpooling-service-specification/connect-specification.md

 ### 3 - Handling the redirect

-As the `redirect_uri` is an app link, it will allow to redirect the user back to the CLIENT app.

 If the authentication process is successful, the PROVIDER MUST redirect to the `redirect_uri`.
 The redirect parameters MUST include `code`.

 The redirect parameters MAY also include `state` if it was provided while initiating the authentication process.
 If so, it MUST match the `state` passed as parameter on [step 1](#connect-step-1).

 If the authentication process is fails, the PROVIDER MUST also redirect to the `redirect_uri`, providing [standard error response parameters](https://openid.net/specs/openid-connect-core-1_0.html#AuthError).

+For mobile CLIENT applications, as the `redirect_uri` MUST be an app link, it will allow to redirect the user back to the CLIENT app.

 ### 4 - Transmit code server side (OPTIONAL)

-This step is RECOMMANDED.
+This step is RECOMMENDED.
 It SHOULD NOT be implemented if PKCE is not used for this flow.

 During this step, CLIENT native app MUST transmit `code` and `code_verifier` to the CLIENT server.
 Method for transmitting this information is left at the discretion of the CLIENT.